sooheon/blog/posts/machine-natural-language-models.md

 in the number of space-delimited tokens in the language -- this makes good tokenizers much more critical).

-What you get in return is a simplified, compressed representation of the text which can still answer one question: "what is this text about?"
+So a BOW reporesentation is a simplified, compressed form of the text which can still answer one question decently: "what is this text about?"

 Whether the word "baseball" is the subject or the object of a sentence, its mere presence says something about the topic of that document.
-If your goal is not full semantic understanding of the text, but a high-level classification, a bag-of-words approach is not a terrible tradeoff.
+If your goal is not full semantic understanding of the text, but a high-level classification, a bag-of-words approach is a fine tradeoff.

 ## Bag of Words as a Document Vector